 Blogging is a great way to keep your site at the top of search results pages.
-But, you’ll want to pick one of the best blog sites to make sure you have all the features you need—no small feat when you see how many blogging platforms there are out there!
+But, you’ll want to pick one of the best blog sites to make sure you have all the features you need which is no small feat when you see how many blogging platforms there are out there!

 You’re in luck, though, because we put together a list of the best blogging platforms to make your decision a ton easier.